neumino/neumino.github.io/movies.md

-### Train to Busan Presents: Peninsula
+### Arkansas
-*Released on 2020-07-15, vote average 5*
+*Released on 2020-07-16, vote average 7*

-Peninsula takes place four years after Train to Busan as the characters fight to escape the land that is in ruins due to an unprecedented disaster.
+Kyle and Swin live by the orders of an Arkansas-based drug kingpin named Frog, whom they&#39;ve never met.
+But when a deal goes horribly wrong, the consequences are deadly.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/yVucSRLLeIM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/y4-Y2KIDNmE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>